 Admission: adults £6, children £3 (return).

-Check on the Alderney Railway's website for other available dates and charter.
+Check on the Alderney Railway's website for the times, other available dates and charter.

 The train is currently experiencing serious technical issues.
 Unfortunately, the necessary repairs are very expensive.
 As the railway Society is run by dedicated volunteers, they are fundraising to enable to do the necessary to repair the train.

 If you wish to help, you can by either:

 - donate on the Just Giving page created to raise the funds: Crowdfunding to repair our Train on JustGiving

 - become a member: Become a Member | Mysite (alderneyrailway.gg)